Gl0dny/hexapod/docs/hardware/imu_data_format.md

 ## Overview

-The IMU (Inertial Measurement Unit) system provides real-time sensor data for balance compensation and orientation tracking in the hexapod robot.
+The IMU (Inertial Measurement Unit) system provides real-time sensor data for orientation tracking in the hexapod robot.
 The system uses the ICM-20948 9-DOF sensor to provide acceleration, gyroscope, magnetometer, and temperature data.

 ## Hardware Specifications